 When you try to change them or their controlling ways, can you see that you are trying to control them too?
 You can’t accept their behaviors, that’s why you want to change them.
-When I say accept, I don’t mean condone their behaviors or do what you are told.
+When I say accept their behaviors, I don’t mean to condone their behaviors or do what you are told.
 I mean not resisting or fighting their behaviors and letting them be.

 It takes two hands to clap.

 When someone tries to control you, you can only feel it when you push back.
 If someone tries to make you feel guilty, but you don’t, then there’s nothing the other person can do to you.